IS VEGAN DIET HEALTHY FOR THE WHOLE FAMILY?

 These essential fats are vital for brain development and help keep the brain healthy and functioning optimally.
 They're also important for vision and heart health.
 Plant sources include chia seeds, flaxseeds, hemp and walnuts.
 However, because plant foods are not the richest source of these essential fats, some vegans, including pregnant and breast-feeding mums, choose to supplement with omega-3 fatty acids derived from microalgae.

 Essential for the formation of red blood cells, vitamin B12 is key for brain and nervous system formation.
-It’s widely recognised that vitamin B12 is only found naturally in animal sources, but fortified breakfast cereals and some low-salt yeast extracts contain B12, as do fortified plant milks and soya products.
+It’s widely recognised that vitamin B12 is only found naturally in animal sources, but fortified breakfast cereals and some low-salt yeast extracts contain B12, as do fortified plant milks products.
 It’s important that a combination is included in your child’s diet.
 If not, a B12 supplement may be required.
 A reliable source of iodine is also important, and a supplement is typically recommended.

 High-fibre foods tend to be very filling and can often cause children to become full before they've got all of the calories and nutrition they need.
 Opt for nutrient-dense foods that also contain fibre, such as avocados, nuts and dried fruits.
 Remember, its good practice to encourage children to brush their teeth after eating dried fruits to minimise the chance of tooth decay.